The Ultimate Beginners Guide To Vape Batteries

 What are Vape Batteries?

-Made from Lithium-Ion, vape batteries are able to supply power to heat up e-liquids and produce flavourful vapour, making them an essential component in any vaping device.
+Made from Lithium-Ion, vape batteries supply power to heat up e-liquids and produce flavourful vapour, making them an essential component in any vaping device.
 Unless you own a vape pen or starter kit that includes built-in batteries, it’s vital to ensure that you are using the correct external batteries for optimum performance as well as safety.

 Rechargeable and removable, external batteries function similarly to those found in common household appliances, and while larger in size, the scientific principles stay the same.
 When a battery is activated, the chemicals inside act to produce energy which is then converted to power, or heat in terms of a vape kit.
 Both internal and external vape batteries function by activating a vaping device’s firing button.
 This passes energy, or voltage to the coil in your tank, where current is then drawn from the vape battery to heat it and produce tasty vapour.